lumitry/vela-chat/README.md

-# Sensible WebUI
+# VelaChat

-Sensible WebUI is an opinionated fork of Open-WebUI 0.6.5 designed to provide a more performant and user-friendly experience.
+VelaChat is an opinionated fork of Open-WebUI 0.6.5 designed to provide a more performant and user-friendly experience.

 Current enhancements include:
 - Defer loading of the sidebar until after the chat has loaded, improving effective load times (since the sidebar is rarely the first thing a user interacts with).